 SCR emissions technology helps engines perform at their peak.
 It requires less EGR, helping our engines run more efficiently.
 This allows them to perform at optimal combustion ranges to provide peak power and reduce heat rejection on many of the internal engine components.
 Another major contributing factor to this improvement is that the engine’s diesel particulate filter (DPF) have been updated to help extend its regeneration intervals.
 Ultimately, SCR leads to better durability, greater reliability, and lower lifecycle costs.

-The innovative 1-Box™ Configuration, available only with Detroit™ engines, combines the SCR catalyst, the diesel oxidation catalyst (DOC), diesel particulate filter (DPF) and diesel exhaust fluid (DEF) into one simple component.
-Combining all of these systems lowers engine back-pressure, yielding better fuel economy.
+The innovative 1-Box™ Configuration, available only with Detroit® engines, combines the SCR catalyst, the diesel oxidation catalyst (DOC), diesel particulate filter (DPF) and diesel exhaust fluid (DEF) into one compact component.
+Combining all of these systems lowers engine back-pressure and reduces overall weight, yielding better fuel economy.
+The 1-Box comes standard on every truck, in combination with the engine of your choosing.
 The system's job is to reduce NOx and capture and burn off (regenerate) the particulate matter (soot) in the engine’s exhaust gas.
 It does this using a DOC and a DPF.
 By monitoring exhaust gas temperature and system back pressure, DDEC® control module determines the most efficient way required to ensure complete regeneration of the soot captured in the DPF.

 Depending on engine duty or application, DDEC may notify the driver that stationary regeneration is necessary.
 Once the driver begins the stationary high-idle regeneration process, it typically takes up to 45 minutes to complete.